hotsock/hotsock-js/README.md

 # Hotsock JavaScript Client

 This JS client allows you to connect and handle Hotsock messages on a WebSocket connection.
-It's designed for use in the browser, provides a small and stable API, and handles reconnects gracefully.
+It's designed for use in the browser, provides a small and stable API with no dependencies, and handles reconnects gracefully.
 React Native is also supported.

 ## Installation